HomeResourcesBlog

 Can you keep your data safe?

-Very often, the real value of generative AI is unlocked when it has access to enterprise data, but this clearly has very significant implications for data security and privacy.
+Very often, you can unlock the real value of generative AI for knowledge management when they access enterprise data.
+However, this clearly has very significant implications for data security and privacy.
 Governments, international organizations, and policymakers are aware of these risks.
 That’s why numerous acts and frameworks, including the NIST, ISO, and ENISA, exist to keep data safe and secure.
 But these are not the only things to look out for.

 But there are alternatives.
 For example, Qatalog uses live API retrieval, which means all of your enterprise data stays safe where it is, and the results are always from real-time information, rather than the latest update to the index.